 - My son's divorce decree ignored any grandparent visitation.
 What can I do about that?

 30 Years Serving The Legal Needs Of Northern Georgia

-Perrotta, Cahn & Associates combines the often adversarial practice of family law with compassion and understanding for the legal issues facing our clients.
+Perrotta, Lamb & Johnson, LLC combines the often adversarial practice of family law with compassion and understanding for the legal issues facing our clients.
 We have four offices to serve you, including one in Cartersville and another in Calhoun.
 The first consultation is free.
 Call our attorneys today at 678-792-4816 or complete our online Contact Us form.